vim345/fullerite/DEVELOPMENT.md

 }
 ```

-The most important bits here is `collectors` and `diamondCollectors` keys.
+The most important bits here are `collectors` and `diamondCollectors` keys.
 We will talk about them
 later in this document.

-Once you have created the configuration file - lets save it in root of fullerite directory with the name `fullerite.conf`.
+Once you have created the configuration file - let's save it in root of fullerite directory with the name `fullerite.conf`.

 Now you can start fullerite with following command: